-You probably have heard of FreeSync and seen it often compared to G-Sync and VSync, and all that can get complicated really quickly.
-Both are basically solutions to the same problem but things can get confusing with so many terms.
+You’ve probably heard of FreeSync and have often seen it compared to G-Sync and VSync.
+These are all basically solutions to the same problem but things can get confusing with so many terms.
 AMD’s FreeSync and its successors Premium and Premium Pro will be the focus of today’s article.

 Table of ContentsShow